Polar Setup

 POLAR_PRODUCT_PRO_YEARLY=prod_...

-In Polar, please specify the free trial during the product setup, not the configuration.
+For Polar, configure free trials in the product setup, not the billing config.

 import { BillingConfig } from '@kit/billing';